Traditional Southern Revival Home

 The master bedroom features a fireplace flanked with niches for built–in cabinets, a door that walks out to the screened porch at the rear, and two large windows for natural light and views.
 From the bedroom, a vestibule area accesses a linen closet, a walk–in closet that's divided into two sections, and the master bath.
 The bath has a vanity with two sinks, a tub that sits beneath a pair of windows, a separate shower, and a private toilet room.

 The upper landing opens up to a sitting area with a French door that opens onto an exterior covered porch that faces the front.
 On this level there are two bedrooms with walk–in closets and views to the front and side, two full baths, and a study.
 The study has a walk–in closet, and a pocket door to one of the bathrooms, so it could easily be used as an additional bedroom or guest room.
 It features a fireplace on the rear wall that's flanked with windows, and like all the rooms on this level, the ceiling is set at 9'.

 This plan comes with drawings for a detached two–car garage with room for a shop space, and a bonus room above.
 The upper room has a full bath, a ceiling that vaults to 9' in the center, and dormers along two walls that open up the sloping ceilings and bring in natural light.

 Similar Versions Available

 There is a similar version of this plan – Southern Revival 2 – available on this site.
-For easy access to this other version, click on the architect's name (in red, in the upper left corner of this page).
+For easy access to this other version, click on the architect's name (in bold blue letters, on the left side of this page).
 Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For Southern Revival